module-federation/module-federation-examples/css-isolation/README.md

-# Different React Versions in Isolation
+# Example of CSS isolation

-This example demos host and remote applications running in isolation with two different React versions and no shared libraries
+This example shows one way to fully isolate CSS from leaking between the host and remote applications using a Shadow DOM wrapper.
+It builds upon the [Different React Versions in Isolation](../different-react-versions-isolated/README.md) example in the same repo.

 - `app1` is the host application using one version of React and ReactDOM.
 - `app2` is the guest application using a different version of React and ReactDOM.
 It exposes an injector function which lets the host application (app1) import it and inject it into a div element.